A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

-We note that our prior distribution $N(\ezi^0,0.1)$ and $N(\eoi^0,0.1)$ are quite flat and not informative.
-This is because the provided $\ezi^0$ and $\eoi^0$ are not always good estimations.
-If we use relation Eq.~\eqref{eq:me} and Eq.~\eqref{eq:me-filter} to construct measurement error filters using the vendor-provided $(\ezi^0,\eoi^0)$ and our posteriors, then apply those filters on the $128$ output ensembles of circuit in Figure~\ref{fig:testing-circ-H}, we obtain different results as shown in Figure~\ref{fig:DQoI}.
-The ideal probability of measuring $0$ for circuit in Figure \ref{fig:testing-circ-H} is clearly $0.5$, but the provided parameters rarely gives this value, and its mean and peak of Gaussian KDE are not even close to $0.5$.
-On the other hand, the filters created by our posteriors can make sure mean and peak of the denoised probability of measuring $0$ are around the ideal value $0.5$.
+In this test, our prior distribution $N(\ezi^0,0.1^2)$ and $N(\eoi^0,0.1^2)$ are quite flat and not informative.
+This is because the vendor-provided $\ezi^0$ and $\eoi^0$ are not always good estimations.
+This can be verified by the error mitigation results.
+When we use relation Eq.~\eqref{eq:me} and Eq.~\eqref{eq:me-filter} to construct measurement error filters using the vendor-provided $(\ezi^0,\eoi^0)$ and our posteriors, then apply those filters on the $128$ outputs of circuit in Figure~\ref{fig:testing-circ-H} (i.e., $128$ observed probability of measuring $\ket{0}$), we obtain different results as shown in Figure~\ref{fig:DQoI}.
+The theoretical probability of measuring $0$ for circuit in Figure~\ref{fig:testing-circ-H} is $0.5$, but the provided parameters rarely gives this value, and its mean and peak of Gaussian KDE are not even close to $0.5$.
+On the other hand, the filters created by our posteriors can make sure the mean and peak of the denoised probability of measuring $\ket{0}$ are around the ideal value $0.5$.
+The results in Figure~\ref{fig:testing-circ-H} indicate that when applying Eq.~\eqref{eq:me-filter} to mitigate the measurement error, one has a larger chance to obtain a denoised QoI close to the ideal value $0.5$ by using the parameters inferred by our method.
+More importantly, the result by our method is unbiased as the mean value of the denoised QoI is $0.5$.

-Figure \ref{fig:p0p1} displays the joint and marginal distribution of posteriors.
-We specifically look at the values of two tuples of posteriors \begin{enumerate}[topsep=2pt, itemsep=0pt] \item posterior mean: the tuple of posterior $(\ezi,\eoi)$ that are closest to the mean of marginal distributions of posterior $\ezi$ and $\eoi$ in Euclidean distance; \item posterior Maximum A Posteriori (MAP): the tuple of posterior $(\ezi,\eoi)$ that are closest to the peaks of marginal distributions of posterior $\ezi$ and $\eoi$ in Euclidean distance; \end{enumerate} The values of posterior mean and posterior MAP are reported in Table \ref{tab:QoI}.
-We can see in general, $\eoi$ is higher than $\ezi$, which fits the description in \cite{backend}.
+This test indicates that we can use the circuit shown in Figure~\ref{fig:test1} to estimate measurement error in multiple qubits at the same time.
+It only requires to prepare initial state using ground states, and the total number of gates are linearly dependent on the number of qubits.